-New financing in 2014
+New Financing in 2014

-After years of rapid growth, we achieved another amazing goal - we secured a new round of USD 10 Millions of financing, jointly provided by leading venture capital firms XAnge (France), SRIW (Belgium), Sofinnova (France), and the management team.
+After years of rapid growth, we achieved another amazing goal - we secured a new round of USD 10 Million of financing, jointly provided by leading venture capital firms XAnge (France), SRIW (Belgium), Sofinnova (France), and the management team.

 The new financing will support the acceleration of the outstanding growth the company has seen over the last years, enabling the doubling of the commercial force and increased R&D staff - already 100+ people strong.

-The rise of Odoo
+The Rise of Odoo

 After having disrupted the ERP market, OpenERP moved far beyond the boundaries of traditional ERP players.
 The integration of business activities is not anymore restricted to sales, accounting, inventory and procurements.
-In june 2014, we released version 8 with an awesome CMS & eCommerce, a Point of Sale, an integrated Business Intelligence engine and much more. (and 3000+ modules)
+In June 2014, we released version 8 with awesome CMS & eCommerce, a Point of Sale, an integrated Business Intelligence engine and much more. (and 3000+ modules)

 Our exceptional technology allowed us to move to newer markets (CMS & eCommerce) and propose a product that disrupt existing open source players (Wordpress, Magento, etc).
 The OpenERP CMS is so good that even top competitors admited it publicly when we released the beta version.

 If current open source players have a real technical challenge to follow us, we also have a huge marketing challenge.
 Wordpress has 22% of all internet websites.
 We were the leader in management software, but we start with 0% of the website market.